Bobinstein/agentHack/README.md

 - `VITE_RELAY_PROCESS_ID`: Your relay process ID
 - `VITE_CRONTROLLER_PROCESS_ID`: Your crontroller process ID

-## 🚨 Troubleshooting

-### Common Issues

-1. **Process IDs not working**: Ensure all process IDs are correctly copied and pasted
-2. **API keys not working**: Verify your API keys are valid and have proper permissions
-3. **Relay monitor not starting**: Check that all environment variables are set
-4. **Frontend not connecting**: Ensure the relay monitor is running and process IDs are correct

-### Getting Help

-- Check the console output for error messages
-- Verify all environment variables are set correctly
-- Ensure your AO wallet has sufficient credits
-- Check that all processes are running and accessible

 ## 📝 License

 This project is licensed under the GNU Affero General Public License v3.0.
 See the LICENSE file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.

----

 **Note**: This setup process may take some time, especially for the initial data processing.
 Be patient and ensure all services are running properly before testing functionality.